MDN Web Docs is an evolving learning platform for Web technologies and the software that powers the Web, including:

-If you have any questions or concerns about anything discussed here, please contact Eric Shepherd.
+If you have any questions or concerns about anything discussed here, please contact the MDN administrators.

 The rights in the trademarks, logos, service marks of the Mozilla Foundation, as well as the look and feel of this web site, are not licensed under the Creative Commons license, and to the extent they are works of authorship (like logos and graphic design), they are not included in the work that is licensed under those terms.
 If you use the text of documents, and wish to also use any of these rights, or if you have any other questions about complying with our licensing terms for this collection, you should contact the Mozilla Foundation here: email@example.com.

 Linking to MDN